Learned Free-Energy Functionals from Pair-Correlation Matching for Dynamical Density Functional Theory: Classical dynamical density functional theory

 \section{Classical dynamical density functional theory}

 DDFT was first introduced phenomenologically by Evans~\cite{evans}, and later microscopically derived from the Langevin equations by Marconi and Tarazona ~\cite{marconi}, and from Smoluchowski equations by Archer and Evans~\cite{archer2004dynamical}.
-An extensive review of DDFT fundamentals can be found in~\cite{fundamentals}.
-DDFT has the form of a continuity equation where $\partial_t \rho(\mathbf{r},t)$ is proportional to the divergence of a vector field as follows,
+An extensive review of DDFT fundamentals can be found in~\cite{fundamentals}; see~\Cref{ddft-derivation} for a concise derivation.
+DDFT has the form of a continuity equation where $\partial_t \rho(\mathbf{r},t)$ is proportional to the divergence of a vector field as follows:

 where $\Gamma$ is the mobility coefficient and $\mathcal{F}[\rho]$ is the intrinsic Helmholtz free-energy functional.
 This functional consists of three parts,